 Investigation

-The City may make such investigation as is necessary to determine whether a person is qualified. /f a bidder or prospective bidder fails to supply information promptly as requested by the City, such failure is grounds for disqualification.
+The City may make such investigation as is necessary to determine whether a person is qualified.
+If a bidder or prospective bidder fails to supply information promptly as requested by the City, such failure is grounds for disqualification.

 Notice of Disqualification